surakku/ltc-applications/README.md

 ## Requisites

 All models were implemented and tested with TensorFlow 1.14.0 and python3 on Ubuntu 16.04 and 18.04 machines.
 All the following steps assume that they are executed under these conditions.
+The following docker image simulates this environment, https://hub.docker.com/layers/tensorflow/tensorflow/1.14.0/images/sha256-87463fd80faa6e7979b78d2f1a26d62262210653eb166b638069ed06ae68dacb?context=explore

 ## Preparation